miksaraj/miksaraj.github.io/_posts/2021-10-14-former2-to-meaningful-iac.md

 considerations to take into account with a website out there and inputting any form of
 AWS credentials in there.
-I'm sure Ian has seen to mitigating any possible security issue, but for those paranoid enough, he does offer something better - a way that I implore you to go with: just fork the repo and [host it locally](https://github.com/iann0036/former2/blob/master/HOSTING.md).
+I'm sure Ian has seen to mitigating any possible security issues, but for those paranoid enough, he does offer something better - a way that I implore you to go with: just fork the repo and [host it locally](https://github.com/iann0036/former2/blob/master/HOSTING.md).